ryanmaguire/Mathematics-and-Physics/README.md

 ```

 # Mathematics_and_Physics
-Various notes on mathematics and physics organized in several volumes. **This
+Various notes on mathematics and physics organized in several volumes.
-project is currently incomplete and will remain so for quite some time**.
-I am
-actively working on it, but the end goal is rather big.
-Recently I've updated
-the geometry to be A5 paper with 14mm margins and some of the older notes that
-I have not yet gotten to will have equations falling out of the page.
-I've
-also rewritten several environments for displaying and emphasizing theorems and
-definitions, but this means some of the older ones will be poorly formatted.
-I
-am working to getting this project both aesthetically appealing and
-mathematically accurate.
-Suggestions are more than welcome.

 The books are currently arranged as follows:

 ## Foundations